On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Adaptive Layered Brownian Bridge Constructions

 Here we have a mixture of positively and negatively weighted truncated Normal densities (with common variance).
-Although each truncated Normal in the mixture is unique (due to the truncation points), a significant number have common mean.
-For instance, if $2k+1=1$ we have the Normal arising from $\bar{\varsigma}^{\ell\!\downarrow,\upsilon\!\uparrow}_{s,q}(j;x,w)$ and $\bar{\varsigma}^{\ell\!\uparrow,\upsilon\!\uparrow}_{s,q}(j;x,w)$ have the same mean.
-We exploit this by partitioning the interval that provides support for the target density (\ref{eq:ilmp}) into sections corresponding to the truncation points.
-As a consequence, the resulting mixture density has a number of positive and negative elements which cancel each other out (i.e. they can be \textit{netted} from one another).
-Defining $\upomega^+ := (\omega\vee 0)$ we can find an upper bound by solely considering the mixture formed from the positive weights.
+Although each truncated Normal in the mixture is unique (due to the truncation points), a large proportion of them will have common location parameter.
+We exploit this by partitioning the interval that provides support for the target density (\ref{eqilmp}) into sections corresponding to the truncation points (in particular, we consider the partitioning $ \{[\ell ^{\downarrow}_{s,t},\ell^{\uparrow}_{s,t}],[\ell^{\uparrow }_{s,t},\upsilon^{\downarrow}_{s,t}],[\upsilon^{\downarrow }_{s,t},\upsilon^{\uparrow}_{s,t}] \}$ which we denote by $j\in \{ 1,2,3\}$, resp.).
+As a consequence, the resulting mixture density has a number of positive and negative elements which cancel each other out (i.e., they can be \textit{netted} from one another).
+Defining $\omega_{i,j}$ as the weight associated with the $j$th partition of the $i$th truncated Normal density of (\ref{rhodominating}), and $\upomega^+_{i,j} := (\omega_{i,j}\vee0)$, we can find an upper bound by solely considering the mixture formed from the components with positive weights,